xdd0sx/nanoc-heroku/README.md

 Now visit `http://127.0.0.1:3000/` and there you go.

-### Ready to roll with
+## Ready to roll with

 * HAML
 * SASS and the Compass framework
 * CoffeeScript

-### Also contains Rake tasks for
+## Also contains Rake tasks for

+* RSync (fast / mirroring) deployment
-* Optimising JPEG and PNG images (using jpegoptim and optipng)
+* Optimizing JPG and PNG images (using jpegoptim/optipng OSX/Ubuntu packages)
-* Compressing CSS files (using YUI Compressor)
-* Compressing JavaScript files (using YUI Compressor)
+* Compressing Stylesheet and JavaScript files (using YUI Compressor Gem)
-* Compressing HTML and XML files (using htmlcompressor)

 ### Credits

-Template taken from [nanoc-base](https://github.com/johngrimes/nanoc-base) and modified to look more like the typical Rails layout.
-All gems from the `Gemfile` updated to the latest version and working.
+Initial work taken from [nanoc-base](https://github.com/johngrimes/nanoc-base) and modified to look more like the typical Rails layout.

+All gems from the `Gemfile` updated to the latest version and working (as of writing).
+Rewrote the Rakefile to use YUI-Compressor gem for CSS/JS files, added a nice RSync wrapper for deployment (mirroring), added instructions for installing packages on OSX/Ubuntu for utilizing the JPG and PNG file optimizer rake tasks, moved files and folders around to give it a more Rails-like feel, and more!